acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 It has the latest card info which isn't integrated into the `master` branch.
-Then fetch John's branch and run `lein fetch --local <wherever you cloned the other project to>`
+Then fetch John's branch and run `lein fetch --local <wherever you cloned the other project to>` Then checkout your `master` branch again and do development there.